Danielsvox/react-ecommerce-store/README.md

 ## Features
 - Expressive, responsive and clear UI/UX
 - Extensive unit and integration tests to ensure intentional behaviour
-- Search any game you want
+- Search any gundam model kit you want
-- Filters to sort after genres and ratings
+- Filters to sort after grades and ratings
 - Like & Wishlist feature to track your personal wishlist
 - Smooth Animations with Framer Motion
 - Quick Navigation to view all parts of the project without having to click through it